 Quite simply, zero-party data allows brands to build direct relationships with consumers, and in turn, better personalize their marketing efforts, services, offers, and product recommendations.
 As it comes directly and willingly from the consumer, there are no intermediaries or guesswork.

 “Zero-party data is that which a customer intentionally and proactively shares with a brand.
 It can include purchase intentions, personal context, and how the individual wants the brand to recognize her.” – Fatemah Khatibloo, Principal Analyst, Forrester

 Consumers need to be entertained, engaged, and receive something in return for their attention and preference data.
 Brands can deliver this through interactive experiences that serve a dual purpose — they can conduct research and accrue opt-ins all while delivering an enjoyable experience with a tangible value exchange for the consumer.

 Whether a questionnaire, poll, quiz, or social story, by leveraging these interactive experiences that incorporate incentive mechanics, marketers can quickly and easily collect zero-party data at speed and scale.

-Capturing consumer motivations, intentions, interests, and preferences at scale lets you truly personalise each customer’s experience, empowering you to stop using guesswork by arming you with the data you need to make the right connections with your customers.
+Capturing consumer motivations, intentions, interests, and preferences at scale lets you truly personalize each customer’s experience, empowering you to stop using guesswork by arming you with the data you need to make the right connections with your customers.
 By leveraging the right mechanics and offering a value exchange, your customers will tell you what products they desire, what they look for in a service, and what motivates them to purchase.